-Learn to estimate the framing that you will obtain with a certain objective (field of view) at a certain distance from the scene.
+Learn to estimate the framing that you will obtain with a specific objective (field of view) at a certain distance from the scene.

-As we saw in the article on the focal length of the lenses , in photography the focal length is basically a synonym for the angle of view .
+As we saw in the article on the focal length of the lenses, in photography, the focal length is a synonym for the angle of view.

 What is the angle of view?

-It is the angle, the portion of the scene, that we can frame in our sensor (or film) using a lens with a certain focal length.
+The angle, the portion of the scene, that we can frame in our sensor (or film) using a lens with a specific focal length.

-- Small surface area (small sensor ): lower angle of view (crop)
+Small surface area (remote sensor ): lower angle of view (crop)

-As we have commented, in photography the 35mm film or the Full Frame sensor (36 × 24 mm) is taken as reference
+As we have commented, in photography, the 35mm film or the Full Frame sensor (36 × 24 mm) is taken as a reference.

 The angle of view is something that is internalized.

-Intuitively, with experience, you get an idea of the type of framing that each lens will give you (its focal length) in certain situations.
+Intuitively, with experience, you get an idea of the framing that each lens will give you (its focal length) in certain situations.

-- The angular and wide angle you get a wide viewing angle .
+- With the angular and wide-angle, you get a wide viewing angle.

-- Medium focal length lenses (normal) give an angle of view that closely resembles the perception we have when looking at that scene with our own eyes.
+- Medium focal length lenses (regular) give a rise of view that closely resembles the perception we have when looking at that scene with our own eyes.

-If we had to take into account all sizes of sensor and film we would go crazy with the viewing angles.
+If we had to consider all sensor and film sizes, we would go crazy with the viewing angles.

-All photographers know how a certain focal length would behave (approximately what angle of view it would have) in a 35mm frame or a Full Frame sensor.
+All photographers know how a specific focal length would behave (approximately what angle of view it would have) in a 35mm frame or a Full Frame sensor.

-When we place the 50mm lens on the APS-C camera, the angle of view that we obtain in the photo is similar to that which we would obtain in the Full Frame camera with a 75mm lens (1.5 x 50 = 75).
+When we place the 50mm lens on the APS-C camera, the angle of view that we obtain in the photo is similar to what we would get in the Full Frame camera with a 75mm lens (1.5 x 50 = 75).

-The focal length is an optical characteristic of the lens , it does not change.
-The lens will have the same optical characteristics in any camera or in whatever use we give it.
+The focal length is an optical characteristic of the lens, and it does not change.
+The lens will have the same visual elements in any camera or in whatever use we give it.

-The equivalent focal length is simply a gimmick, a normalization, which allows us to intuitively estimate from the head, what kind of frames we are going to achieve with that lens in that camera.
+The equivalent focal length is simply a gimmick, a normalization, which allows us to intuitively estimate from the head what kind of frames we will achieve with that lens in that camera.

-Here’s an example of viewing angles on cameras with APS-C sensor for lenses of different focal lengths.
-In black is the real focal length of the lens and in parentheses the equivalent focal length in that particular camera.
+Here’s an example of viewing angles on cameras with an APS-C sensor for lenses of different focal lengths.
+In black is the real focal length of the lens, and in parentheses, the equivalent focal length in that particular camera.

 What is the field of view?

-The field of view tells us how much of a scene fits within the frame (occupies the entire frame) for a given focal length (and camera).
+The field of view tells us how much of a scene fits within the frame (occupies the entire structure) for a given focal length (and camera).

-How is field of view related to angle of view?
+How is the field of view related to the angle of view?

-The field of view depends on the angle of view and the distance between the camera and the scene .
+The view depends on the angle of view and the distance between the camera and the scene.

 We are going to see it with an example.

-Now we find ourselves a good friend (one of those who have a lot of patience) and we tell him to place himself at a certain distance from our camera: first at 25m, then at 50m … and so on.
+Now we find ourselves a good friend (one of those who have much patience), and we tell him to place himself at a certain distance from our camera: first at 25m, then at 50m … and so on.

-At 25m the field of view is about 2m (horizontal) and our friend looks very large in the frame.
+At 25m, the view field is about 2m (horizontal), and our friend looks very large in the frame.

-At 400m the field of view is about 35m wide and comparatively the person looks much smaller.
+At 400m, the view field is about 35m wide, and comparatively, the person looks much smaller.

-If we now test with a 200mm lens, the angle of view will change (now it will be wider).
+If we now test with a 200mm lens, the angle of view will change (now it will be more comprehensive).

-Comparatively, placing the person at the same distances, the field of view will also be wider with respect to the 400mm lens.
+Comparatively, placing the person at the same distances, the field of view will also be wider concerning the 400mm lens.

-Then below we will see how to estimate the field of view and what use it could be.
+Then below, we will see how to estimate the field of view and its use.

-- Viewing angle (in English Angle of View – AOV ) refers to the angle that covers our combination of lens and camera.
-It is measured in degrees
+- Viewing angle (in English Angle of View – AOV ) refers to the angle covering our combination of lens and camera.
+It is measured in degrees.

-- FOV (Field of View English – FOV ) refers to the actual size of the scene that fits within our framework.
-It is measured in meters
+- FOV (Field of View English – FOV ) refers to the scene’s actual size that fits within our framework.
+It is measured in meters.

-In practice everyone swaps names and you will find the term FOV much more to actually refer to the angle of view.
+In practice, everyone swaps names, and you will find the term FOV much more to refer to the angle of view.

 Why do we want to know the field of view?

-In general, it is rare that we need to know the field of vision for typical day-to-day situations, especially in photography.
+In general, we rarely need to know the field of vision for typical day-to-day situations, especially in photography.

 When could we be interested?

-- When we are planning a photographic outing and we want to know what equipment we are interested in bringing and what frames we will have from different locations
+- When we plan a photographic outing, we want to know what equipment we are interested in bringing and what frames we will have from different locations.

-- In professional film and video productions all scenes need to be planned very well.
-In many cases it is very important to know in detail the field of view of each shot.
-For example, imagine that you have a set for a scene, or you are looking for a very specific frame that includes several elements, etc.
+- In professional film and video productions, all scenes need to be planned very well.
+In many cases, it is essential to know in detail the field of view of each shot.
+For example, imagine that you have a set for a scene, or you are looking for a particular frame that includes several elements, etc.